-The Health Council currently registers health facilities on a voluntary basis.
-Registering a health facility helps to ensure that the facility is meeting specific safety and operational standards, the people delivering the healthcare services are registered an adequately trained, any high risk technology is monitored and there are appropriate controls for health service providers to refer patients.
-We occasionally conduct inspections of facilities to ensure that they are operating to standard.
-We also can make recommendations for insurance reimbursement.
+The Health Council currently registers health service provider (facility) on a voluntary basis.
+Registering a health service provider helps to ensure that the provider is meeting specific safety and operational standards, the people delivering the healthcare services are registered an adequately trained, any high risk technology is monitored and there are appropriate controls for health service providers to refer patients.
+We can also make recommendations for insurance reimbursement.

 Forms and Registration

 The Health Council tracks the movement of health professionals throughout the Health System.
 If your health facility is experiencing a change in health professionals, whether you are hiring new professionals or if they are moving on, we encourage you to complete the below form.